 People who inject drugs (PWID) and Risk of Infectious Disease

-Injecting drug use is widespread in developed countries; it has been estimated in 2008, that there are between 13,500 and 16,000 problem opiate users in Ireland, with more than three quarters of these living in the Greater Dublin region.
+Injecting drug use is widespread in developed countries.
+In 2014, it was estimated that there were between 18,720 and 21,454 problem opiate users in Ireland, with just over 70% of these living in Dublin.

 - Injection site infections: caused by bacteria such as staphylococci and streptococci.
 One of the most serious types of injection site infection is wound botulism, caused by Clostridium botulinum.

 - Bacterial bloodstream infections: caused by bacteria such as staphylococci and streptococci (but also rarer pathogens such as Pseudomonas and Serratia) and leading to conditions such as:

 - Endocarditis: complicated by the damaging effects of talc and other contaminants,

 - Pulmonary infections (including lung abscess and septic pulmonary emboli),

 - Viral Hepatitis: PWID are at increased risk of being infected with Hepatitis C and Hepatitis B, which can lead to chronic hepatitis and liver failure.
 However, new highly-effective hepatitis C treatments, using direct acting antiviral drugs, are now available in Ireland and should have a significant impact on hepatitis C-related morbidity and mortality.
 PWID are also at increased risk of contracting Hepatitis A and vaccination against hepatitis A is recommended.